-No. Recommendation Risks Agreed Action 4 (M) Management should explore perhaps through the Parish and Town Council Forum (if reinstated), or alternative avenues, potential options for improving the level and timeliness of responses to planning applications from respective councils.
+No. Recommendation Risks Agreed Action

+4 (M) Management should explore perhaps through the Parish and Town Council Forum (if reinstated), or alternative avenues, potential options for improving the level and timeliness of responses to planning applications from respective councils.
 The planning decision-making process may be less informed.
 The Parish and Town Council Forum may not be represented by all town and parish councils, in particular those that choose not to respond.
-Development Manage the Parish and Town C should it be re-establis we will analyse data or where a response is not the parish or town coutrends and investigate councils.
+Development Manage the Parish and Town (should it be re-establis we will analyse data or where a response is n the parish or town coutrends and investigate councils.
 Council Forum, Shed.
-Furthermore, n applications ot received from ncil to identify Person Responsible Development Team Manager Due Date 31 st December 2022
+Furthermore, n applications ot received from ncil to identify

+Person Responsible Due Date

+Development Team 31st December

+Manager 2022